 There’s a scientific secret hiding in one of the most famous paintings of all time.
 It resides on the ceiling of the Sistine Chapel, painted by Michelangelo, as God gives Adam the first spark of life.
 The flowing reddish-brown cloak behind God and the angels is the exact same shape as a human brain.
 Researchers have even been able to pick out certain parts, like the vertebral artery (represented by the angel right beneath God and his green scarf) and the pituitary gland.
 There are multiple theories as to why Michelangelo might have done this; one suggests that the brain represents God imparting divine knowledge to Adam.
 A more popular theory, however, suggests that Michelangelo painted the brain in a covert protest of the church’s rejection of science.
-Learn the secret messages in 12 company logos are almost as shocking as these Sistine Chapel theories.
+Secret messages in these 12 company logos are almost as shocking as these Sistine Chapel theories.

 How very un-angelic

 An angel with attitude can also be spotted on the Sistine Chapel ceiling.
 The Pope who commissioned the work, Pope Julius II, was widely disliked—including by Michelangelo.
 The artist decided to take a subtle dig at his unpopular patron by painting the prophet Zechariah to look like him.
 One of the angels behind Zechariah/Julius is making an old-fashioned snarky hand gesture called “the fig” in his direction (for those of you interested in bringing it back, it looks a lot like “got your nose”).
-Here are some more of the funniest famous paintings ever, where the painters were clearly having a little fun.
+The artists behind the funniest famous paintings ever were clearly having a little fun, too.

 The man in the mirror